 Malignant hypertensive nephrosclerosis is likely in people who have malignant hypertension and symptoms of kidney failure or laboratory evidence of kidney failure.
 By viewing the back of the eye with an ophthalmoscope, doctors can see areas of bleeding, collections of fluid, and swelling of the optic nerve.
 Doctors may also detect heart enlargement and heart strain or failure.
 These findings in the eye and heart indicate malignant hypertension.

 Blood tests show elevated levels of creatinine and urea nitrogen, indicating kidney failure.
 Protein leaking from the kidneys can be detected in the urine, along with blood cells.
 Anemia often results from the breakdown and impaired production of red blood cells.
-Widespread clotting within the blood vessels is also common (disseminated intravascular coagulation—see Bleeding and Clotting Disorders: Disseminated Intravascular Coagulation (DIC)).
+Widespread clotting within the blood vessels is also common (disseminated intravascular coagulation—see see Disseminated Intravascular Coagulation (DIC)).
 Blood levels of substances produced by the kidneys that help regulate blood pressure (renin and aldosterone) are extremely high.

 If malignant nephrosclerosis is not treated, 40 to 80% of people die within one year.
 However, with the best medical care, including rigorous control of high blood pressure with diet and drugs and treatment of the kidney failure, average survival can be up to 12 years.
 People who have less severe kidney failure improve the most with treatment.